healiseu/triadb/DEMO.rst

     * Click on the Shipped Year drop down list and select `1994` In the year 1994 eight countries only had customers that bought Grains/Cereals from Northwind.
 The barchart of the dashboard shows that the top selling product with ID=57 was `Ravioli Angelo` but it is in the fourth place in the list of our products ordered by `Stock`.

-That concludes our demo guide, there is also a screen capture demo of the Northwind dashboard that you can watch here.
+That concludes our demo guide, there is also a screen capture demo of the Northwind dashboard that you can watch `here <https://www.youtube.com/watch?v=QSk1ldfb7ow>`_